 While this is not out of the realm of possibility it’s important to consider that as you're not holding your dropshipping products, it's worth considering the following:

 - A customer places an order for several items that you have to order from multiple suppliers.
 Do you add on the postage and packing from each wholesaler or manufacturer?
 This could be costly for the customer and put them off.

 - A wholesaler or manufacturer is not completely up to date with dropshipping software or apps?
-For an ecommerce store with high product turnover this could quickly become a nightmare of manual processing.
+For a Shopify store with high product turnover this could quickly become a nightmare of manual processing.

 2) 'The supplier can handle the customer service'

 You will be expected to be the go-to person if a customer has any problems.
 If you blame your supplier for any problems in relation to missed shipments or broken products the chances are it will fall on deaf ears.
 Things do go wrong - especially when you don't have full control over the supply chain.
 It's your Shopify store's reputation that's at stake and as such, it's your responsibility to make sure the customer service is up to scratch to ensure you have a viable ecommerce business.

 - Build strong relationships with them

 - Be ready to leave a supplier who keeps making mistakes